 Consider what to do if weather doesn’t cooperate at all.
 Maybe you would fall back to your airbnb – is there enough space inside for everyone?
 Is the space lighted well for photos?
 Is there a covered porch you could use?

 Having a Plan A, B & C is key to making sure nothing stands in your way to having a great experience together.

-While these days we are based near Asheville, NC – we both grew up in Virginia and still remember our two decades of adventuring in and near Shenandoah.
+While these days we are based near the mountains of the Carolinas – we both grew up in Virginia and still remember our two decades of adventuring in and near Shenandoah.
 We still get back to our home state often to experience all the places we grew up exploring and to find new ones as well.
 The mountains and valleys have a personality all to their own, and we’d love to show you all the possibilities there!

 Mark & Carolyn